PTB-MR/mrpro/docs/source/user_guide.rst

 .. note::
     In MRpro, we use the convention ``(z, y, x)`` for spatial dimensions and ``(k2, k1, k0)`` for k-space dimensions.
     Here, `k0` is the readout direction, `k1` and `k2` are phase encoding directions.
-    The full shape of a multi-slice 2D k-space data, for example, is ``(other, coil, 1, k1, k0)`` where `other` will be the different slices.
+    The full shape of a multi-slice 2D k-space data for example is ``(other, coil, 1, k1, k0)`` where `other` will be the different slices.
     In general, `other` can be any number of additional dimensions.

 .. note::